tvdboom/ATOM/docs/user_guide/data_management/data_management.md

 Multivariate is the multioutput task for forecasting.
 In this case, we try to forecast more than one time series at the same time.

-Although all forecasting models in ATOM support multivariate tasks, we differentiate two types of models:
+Although all forecasting models in ATOM support multioutput tasks (thus have the `native multioutput=True` flag), we still differentiate two types of models:

-* The "native multivariate" models apply forecasts where every prediction of endogeneous (`y`) variables will depend on values of the other target columns.
+* The "genuine multioutput" models apply forecasts where every prediction of endogenous (`y`) variables will depend on values of the other target columns.
-* The rest of the models apply an estimator per column, meaning that forecasts will be made per endogeneous variable, and not be affected by other variables.
+* The rest of the models apply an estimator per column, meaning that forecasts will be made per endogenous variable, and not be affected by other variables.
   To access the column-wise estimators, use the estimator's `forecasters_` parameter, which stores the fitted forecasters in a dataframe.

+!!! tip
+    Use sktime's `get_tags()` method to check if an estimator is "genuine multioutput", e.g. `atom.tbats.estimator.get_tags()`.
+Search for the
+    `scitype:y` key in the response.
+If the value is 'univariate', the estimator is genuine multioutput, and if 'multivariate', it isn't.

 Read more about time series tasks [here][time-series].